boozallen/sdp-docs/pages/deployment-guides/openshift/2_2_Pipeline_Config.rst

     }

 For every step used in a pipeline template, something needs to define that step's implementation.
-For the JTE, these step implementations come from "libraries", which are imported from a "library source".
+For the JTE, these step implementations most commonly come from "libraries", which are imported from a "library source".
 For this example pipeline, it's assumed that the |sdp-libraries| library source is available, and any of the libraries it contains can be used.

-Five libraries are being imported here: github_enterprise, sonarqube, docker, sdp, and openshift.
+Five libraries are being imported here: github_enterprise, sonarqube, docker, sdp, and OpenShift.
 Below is a mapping of steps to the libraries that are being used.

 .. code-block:: groovy